How to Remove Gel Polish at Home Without Destroying Your Nails

 Have a love-hate relationship with gel nail polish?
 The pros: The polish is super shiny and lasts for weeks—there's no annoying chips regardless of how many dishes you do.
 The cons: The dreaded removal process takes time and can seriously wreck your nails.
-We asked celebrity nail expert, Tracylee (@luxebytracylee), for her advice on taking off gel polish at home.
+We asked celebrity nail expert Tracylee for her advice on removing gel polish at home.

 This will break the seal of the top coat and help the gel remove quicker.